eliefaart/upholi/README.md

 The following information is not encrypted, and/or can be determined by someone with full access to the database and storage.
 - Dimensions of each photo (width and height)
 - File size in bytes of each photo
-- Number of albums of a user
-- Number of shares of a user
+- Number of photos, albums and shares of a user
 - Usernames
 - Password hashes
 - How often and when a user has logged in